Heathrow Terminal 2: Construction

-Construction of the terminal is spread across two phases.
-The first phase, started in 2009 and completed in June 2014, has involved the demolition of the old terminal and construction of half of the main terminal building, and the completion of the 522 m satellite building Terminal 2B.
+Construction of the terminal has been spread across two phases.
+The first phase, started in 2009 and completed in June 2014, involved the demolition of the old terminal and construction of half of the main terminal building, and the completion of the 522 m satellite building Terminal 2B.
 The second phase is due to begin after the demolition of Terminal 1 and will involve the construction of the second half of Terminal 2 in its place.
 It had originally been expected that the second phase would be completed around 2019, but in February 2013 Heathrow Airport Ltd. confirmed the project would not be expected to be complete until the next decade.
 Once complete the terminal will have a footprint and operational capacity very similar to that of Terminal 5.

-Phase 1 was once expected to be completed in 2012, in time for the 2012 Summer Olympics but, as construction started much later than proposed it only opened in June 2014.
+Phase 1 was once expected to be completed in 2012, in time for the 2012 Summer Olympics, but as construction started much later than proposed it only opened in June 2014.

 By January 2013, Terminal 2A had been declared weather-tight and the internal fit-out of the building was well under way.
 In spring 2013 systems installation commenced.
 The first phase of Terminal 2B was completed in November 2009 and its six gates became operational in early 2010.
 Until Terminal 2 was completed, passengers accessed the first part of Terminal 2B via a temporary "bridge" from Terminal 1.

 Demolition of the original airport control tower which formed part of the Central Terminal Area of the airport began in January 2013 and was completed in autumn 2013, to make way for connecting roads that have been built to link with the new Terminal 2.
 Air traffic control operations had moved to a new control tower in 2007 but part of the building remained in use as office space.

 In June 2013 it was announced that the terminal would be known as "Terminal 2 – The Queen's Terminal".
 The terminal features a sculpture designed by Richard Wilson, called Slipstream.
 It has been designed to resemble a stunt aircraft in flight, and has been described as the longest permanent sculpture in Europe.
 A second sculpture, named Emergence, was created by Cinimod Studio and is suspended within the terminal.